 (b) a Masters degree (AQF Level 9) with a significant research component equivalent to Honours degree research component from a recognised higher education institution; or

-(c) a Bachelor degree (AQF Level 7) from a recognised higher education institution, and shall have achieved by subsequent work and study a standard equivalent to at least Class IIA Honours as may be approved by the Research Degrees Committee; or
+(c) a Bachelor degree (AQF Level 7) from a recognised higher education institution, and shall have achieved by subsequent work and study a standard equivalent to at least Class IIA Honours as may be approved by the Research Degrees Committee or the Chairperson acting on behalf of the Committee; or

-(d) a record of research or professional qualifications deemed by the Research Degrees Committee to be of a standard equivalent to at least Bachelors Honours degree Class IIA and providing a suitable background for the doctoral research the candidate is proposing to undertake.
+(d) a record of research or professional qualifications deemed by the Research Degrees Committee or the Chairperson acting on behalf of the Committee to be of a standard equivalent to at least Bachelors Honours degree Class IIA and providing a suitable background for the doctoral research the candidate is proposing to undertake.

 In addition to this, an applicant for admission to the Doctor of Creative Arts shall:

-(e) provide a portfolio containing evidence of the applicant’s own original work which is assessed by the Associate Dean (Research) or nominee of the Faculty of Arts and Business, or nominee, as providing evidence of very high levels of creativity, knowledge and skill in one or more creative areas.
+(e) provide a portfolio containing evidence of the applicant’s own original work which is assessed by the Head of School, as providing evidence of very high levels of creativity, knowledge and skill in one or more creative areas.

 3.2 Research master degrees